We are committed to giving you the best possible service.

 Names: people involved in your care will give you their names and ensure that you know how to contact them.
 The surgery is well signposted and the doctors' or nurses' names are indicated on their surgery doors.

-Waiting time: we run an appointment system in this practice.
+Waiting time: we generally run an appointment system in this practice.
 You will be given a time at which the doctor or nurse hopes to be able to see you.
-In normal circumstances you should not wait more than 10 - 15 minutes in the waiting room without receiving an explanation for the delay.
+In normal circumstances you should not wait more than 15 - 20 minutes in the waiting room without receiving an explanation for the delay.

-Access: you will have access to a suitably qualified Clinician rapidly in case of urgency, and otherwise within two working days.
+Access: you will have access to a suitably qualified Clinician rapidly in case of urgency, and otherwise routinely as soon as is possible.
 We will arrange a home visit appropriate for those who are too ill or infirm to be brought to the surgery.

 Telephone: we will try to answer the phone promptly and to ensure that there are sufficient staff available to do this.
-You should be able to speak to a doctor by telephone.
+You should be able to speak to a doctor or nurse by telephone by appointment.